COVID-19 local response efforts

 - Call the Rochester campus Monday through Friday from 8 a.m. to 5 p.m. or weekends from 8 a.m. to 1 p.m.: 507-538-4040.

-- If you don’t have a Patient online Services account, call Mayo Clinic Customer Assistance at 877-858-0398.
+- If you don’t have a Patient Online Services account, call Mayo Clinic Customer Assistance at 877-858-0398.

 For more information on the COVID-19 vaccine and boosters visit the Mayo Clinic COVID-19 vaccine information site.

-OMC patients are now able to schedule an appointment for the Pfizer COVID-19 vaccine through the patient portal, OMC MyChart.
+OMC patients are now able to schedule an appointment for the COVID-19 vaccine through the patient portal, OMC MyChart.
 Appointments can be scheduled for a first dose, second dose, or booster.

 When you arrive at the vaccination location, you will be asked a series of questions to be sure you are eligible to receive a COVID-19 vaccine.
 Please bring your vaccine card with you to the vaccination appointment.